Author: Jessa Nootbaar

 ?
 Whodid feminist movements, including Lesbian Feminism, include and exclude?

-CCSS W.11-12.1.
-Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
+CCSS RI 11-12.1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.

 - Internet-connected computer